NASSWIEL/ShopEase/README.md

 ## Note on Firebase Integration

 This setup uses the Firebase Admin SDK on the backend (FastAPI) to interact with Firebase services (Auth, Firestore).
 The Flutter frontend communicates _only_ with the FastAPI backend.
 When a user registers or logs in via the FastAPI endpoints, the backend handles the interaction with Firebase Auth.
 For login, the backend verifies credentials using the Firebase Auth REST API and returns a Firebase ID Token to the Flutter app.
 This token is then sent by the Flutter app in the `Authorization: Bearer <token>` header for subsequent requests to protected backend endpoints.
 The backend verifies this token using the Firebase Admin SDK.

+## Image Storage

+The application uses Cloudinary for storing product images.
+When vendors upload product images, they are stored in Cloudinary and the URL is saved in the Firestore database.